Byari dialect: Features

-The language uses the Arabic and Kannada alphabets for writing.
-Being a distant cousin of other dialects of Malayalam and surrounded by other linguistic groups for centuries, mainly Tulu, the dialect exhibits ancient features as well as modern innovations not seen in other well-known dialects of Malayalam.

-Surrounded by Tulu-speaking populations, the impact of Tulu on the phonological, morphological and syntactic structure of the dialect is evident.
+The language generally uses the Malayalam and Kannada alphabets for writing.
+Being surrounded by other linguistic groups for centuries, mainly Tulu, the language exhibits ancient features as well as modern innovations not seen in Malayalam or other well-known Malayalam dialects.
+Surrounded by Tulu-speaking populations, the impact of Tulu on the phonological, morphological and syntactic structure of the language is evident.

-Professor BM Ichlangod by his recent research work on the Beary dialect proved that, it was one of the independent South Indian Dravidian dialect having derived from Malayalam and also rarely Bearies used a script known as Vatteluthu.

 Distinction of ḻ, ṇ, ṟ

-Sounds peculiar to Malayalam such as 'ḻ', 'ṇ', 'ṟ' are not found in this dialect. 'ḷ' and 'ṇ' are merged with l and n, respectively. 'ṟ' is merged with r and tt, 'tt' to t.
+Sounds peculiar to Standard Malayalam such as 'ḻ', 'ṇ', 'ṟ' are not found in this language. 'ḷ' and 'ṇ' are merged with l and n, respectively. 'ṟ' is merged with r and tt, 'tt' to t.
 This resembles Tulu.

 v > b

-The initial v of standard Malayalam corresponds to an initial b in Beary Bashe.
+The initial v of standard Malayalam corresponds to an initial b in Byari.

 The same change has taken place in Tulu, too.